 Jim Royer and his wife Carol first visited Telluride in 1983 and returned every year realizing that this was a unique and special place.
 They bought land in Mountain Village on Benchmark Drive in 1992 and built their home in 2002.
 Jim has been active in local Mountain Village issues and was very active in working on the Mountain Village Comprehensive Plan with residents and the Town Council.
 Jim has a BS degree in Civil Engineering from Bucknell University.
 He was Chief Operating Officer and Vice Chairman of AECOM Technology Corp. when he retired in 2011.
 AECOM is a global engineering, architecture, and program management company.
 Jim looks to bring his engineering and development expertise to TMVOA in dealing with the continued development of Mountain Village to ensure that it continues to be a unique and special place.

-Mr. Royer was re-elected to the TMVOA Board in December 2017 and his two-year term will last through December 2019.
+Mr. Royer has served on the TMVOA Board of Directors since December 2015 and was re-elected to the TMVOA Board in December 2017 & 2019.
+His current two-year term will last through December 2021.

 Sean Stogner has been a dedicated employee with Telluride sports for 21 years.
 In his role as senior manager he oversees the day to day operations of eleven retail locations.
 As a long time permanent resident, and business leader, he has a strong understanding of the regional community culture and economy.
 His community is a piece of who he is and can be witnessed by his deep involvement in community/regional programs such as ski pe, regional school program, and the adaptive sports program.
 During his free time he enjoys riding motocross and anything outdoors with his ten year old son (Evan).
 He’s passionate about the place he call’s home and considers it an honor to share his passion by serving on the TMVOA board.